jutrifonov/sreg/cran-comments.md

 - after the second submission, print() in R/dgp_obs.r and R/dgp_po.r has been substituted with stop().
 - after the third submission, the print.sreg() method has been exported with the description and examples provided.
 The problem with examples using unexported functions has been resolved.
 - after the third submission, all the additional linebreaks in the description have been eliminated due to the comments received.
+- after the fourth submission, the \value{No return value, called for side effects} tag has been added to the print.sreg.Rd file.